 If you live in a hard water area and notice limescale forming it’s best to deal with the issue before it gets anywhere near the tub by installing a water softener.
 Limescale is a major hassle when it comes to cleaning your hot tub.
 In addition to making the tub look terrible, if the problem is ignored, you may discover that it harms both the hot tub’s internal parts and its outer shell.
 With the installation of a water softener, it will remove the calcium and magnesium minerals found in hard water that causes limescale.
 This will aid in the prevention of scale formation, make maintenance easier and save money on costly repair expenses caused by limescale damage.

 - First-time use – After filling the tub with water we added 300ml of the water conditioner followed by 4 scoops of the sanitiser granules.

-- A further 300ml of water conditioner is added to the tub every month.
+- A further 300ml of water conditioner is added to the tub every month (or two).